JohnEarnest/Decker/Readme.md

 Web-Decker
 ----------
 Decker is available as [a web application](http://beyondloom.com/decker/tour.html) (written in vanilla JavaScript) which is distributed as a single freestanding HTML file.
 Web-Decker can be built with a `make` script.
-The test suite uses [Node.js](https://nodejs.org/en/):
+[Node.js](https://nodejs.org/en/) is exclusively used for running the test suite:

 ```
 make testjs